anotherhale/secure_headers/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+SecureHeaders is available in Hex (https://hex.pm/packages/secure_headers) and can be installed as:

   1. Add secure_headers to your list of dependencies in `mix.exs`: